 KU School of Education Scholarship Requirements

-- Undergraduate students must be enrolled in at least 12 hours each for Fall and Spring semester.
+- Undergraduate students must be enrolled in at least 12 hours each semester

-- Graduate students, including Professional/5th and graduate licensure program students, must be enrolled in at least 6 hours each for the Fall and Spring Semester.
+- Graduate students, including GLP students, must be enrolled in at least 6 hours each semester

-Additionally, for incoming graduate students to the School of Education, there is a limited pool of recruitment scholarship money.
+Additionally, there is a limited pool of recruitment scholarship money for incoming graduate students at the KU School of Education.
 To find out about these one-time scholarship opportunities, please contact the academic department to which you are applying.